LMazzole/ArdFSM/README.md

 ### HowTo run Doxygen

 1. Start doxywizard (Desktop App)
-2. Click on File->Open and choose Doxyfile in the Folder doxygen
+2. Click on File->Open and choose Doxyfile in the folder doxygen
-3. In Doxywizard switch to the Tab Run and Click on Run doxygen
+3. In doxywizard switch to the Tab Run and click on Run doxygen
-4. When Doxygen has finished click on Show HTML output.
+4. When Doxygen has finished, click on Show HTML output.

-If you like to generate Diagrams make sure, that in the Tab Wizard/Diagrams the Button "Use dot tool from GraphViz package" is activated.
+If you like to generate diagrams make sure, that in the Tab Wizard/Diagrams the button "Use dot tool from GraphViz package" is activated.

 You can use doxygen also only in console.
 Check the [Doxygen-Documentation](http://www.doxygen.nl/manual/index.html) if you need to know more.

 ### Doxygen and GitHub-Pages
 1. Generate your doxyfile direct into ./docs.
 2. You need to add an .nojekll file in ./docs.
-This is necessary because Jekyll considers Directories that start with underscores to be special resources and does not copy them to the final site.
+This is necessary because Jekyll considers directories that start with underscores to be special resources and does not copy them to the final site.
 [Source: [Bypassing Jekyll on GitHub Pages](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/)]

 3. Under Settings -> GitHub Pages -> Source choose master branche ./docs folder.
 4. Save

 ### Doxygen and  VSCode

-There's a usefull extension for VSCode, called: [Doxygen Documentation Generator](https://marketplace.visualstudio.com/items?itemName=cschlosser.doxdocgen).
+There's a useful extension for VSCode, called: [Doxygen Documentation Generator](https://marketplace.visualstudio.com/items?itemName=cschlosser.doxdocgen).

-You can personalize the apperance of the Comments in the config-options: Manage/Settings/User/Extensions/Doxygen Documentation Generator Settings -> Edit in settings.json
+You can personalize the apperance of the comments in the config-options: Manage/Settings/User/Extensions/Doxygen Documentation Generator Settings -> Edit in settings.json
 It looks something like this:

 >   "doxdocgen.generic.returnTemplate": "@return {type} - ",